|A Nepalese woman and her infant child. (Photo credit: Wikipedia)|

-Richard begins by pointing out how interconnected we are and the implications this has for us on the subject of parenting.
+Richard begins by pointing out how interconnected we are today and addressing the implications this has for the subject of parenting.

 Incompetent parents raise children who because of the maltreatment they endured are angry and become dangerous to everybody around them.He notes that we all end up paying the costs for those in society who go wrong as a result of poor parenting practices and suggests that this is part of what gives us the right to speak out "especially against willful ignorance."